 Explore More: See hotel details | See all Dorado, Puerto Rico hotels

 COMO Parrot Cay, Turks and Caicos

 This posh hideaway, on a 1,000-acre private island a 30-minute boat ride away from Providenciales, is Caribbean seclusion at its most elegant.
 The 75 guest rooms, villas, and beach houses are the definition of island chic, with gauzy canopied beds, wicker furniture, and airy open-plan layouts.
 How you spend your days here is up to you—sunbathing on the mile-long beach, luxuriating in your private plunge pool (if you splurged on a swanky beach villa), getting pampered at the spa with a signature Como Shambhala massage—but don’t forget to refuel at one of the two restaurants, which spoil guests with Thai, Japanese, Caribbean, and Mediterranean specialties.

-RELATED: Turks and Caicos for Everyone
+RELATED: Where to Stay in Turks and Caicos for Every Personality Type

 Amanera, Dominican Republic